npmcdn-to-unpkg-bot/blog/posts/first-hackathon-of-the-year.md

 ---
 publish_date: '2014-05-11'
-title: First Hackathon of the Year
+title: First hackathon of the year
 ---

 I love going to hackathons.
 They’re like slumber party tournaments.
 I actually